-Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 03/24/2022 05/27/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 02/08/2024 12/03/2024 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+PUBLIC NOTICE RULE LINKED TO VIOLATION 02/15/2024 12/03/2024 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.